Why stress is bad

 A typical day consisted of getting up at 5:30, working out, showering, putting in a load of laundry/cleaning/tidying up, and getting some last-minute homework in all by 9 am.
 I learned to love this lifestyle because once I had my “distractors” out of my way, I could commit to being productive the rest of my day.
 It’s such an amazing feeling to get some things checked off of the to-do list early in the day.

 This should be a given, yet I know many of you are procrastinators.
 If you have the opportunity, try to get what you need to accomplish as soon as you can so you don’t waste time worrying about having to start it.

 Every procrastinated day will add up to the bulk of things for you to regret as you age.
 Remember, the ultimate beauty of life is to lead a happy life, not a presumably comfortable one.
 Because comfortable lives aren’t always happy.
 You don’t want much to worry about as your body starts running out of collagen.
 Preserve your mental health for more important things.

 7.)
 Have a good work-life balance

 A wrecked work-life balance ends up in stress as a consequence.
 Make sure that you have a balance between both.

-Give your time to work what’s assigned, so that you don’t have due bulks on your head and so that you’re not worn out either.
-And give time for your family because it’s all life is about, your family is the source of your happiness.
+Give your time to work on what’s assigned, so that you don’t have due bulks on your head and so that you’re not worn out either.
+And give time to your family because it’s all life is about, your family is the source of your happiness.
 Keep them happy.